NauticalNotebook.com

 Arthur and Pauline Frommer titled, “Getting Out of Your Vacation Rut: New Types of

 Vacations and Destinations to Consider.”
-The father-daughter duo spoke to a standing-room-only
+The father-

-This got me to thinking about excursions in our ports of call in which we went off
+This got me to thinking about excursions in our ports of call in which we went off the beaten path, forgoing an organized tour to do our own thing—whether planned or impromptu.

 Alta, Norway.
 Prior to arriving in our second port of call on our 2007 cruise to